japila-books/apache-spark-internals/docs/executor/Executor.md

 reportHeartBeat(): Unit
 ----

-reportHeartBeat collects xref:executor:TaskRunner.adoc[TaskRunners] for <<runningTasks, currently running tasks>> (aka _active tasks_) with their xref:executor:TaskRunner.adoc#task[tasks] deserialized (i.e. either ready for execution or already started).
+reportHeartBeat collects executor:TaskRunner.md[TaskRunners] for <<runningTasks, currently running tasks>> (aka _active tasks_) with their executor:TaskRunner.md#task[tasks] deserialized (i.e. either ready for execution or already started).

-xref:executor:TaskRunner.adoc[] has xref:TaskRunner.adoc#task[task] deserialized when it xref:executor:TaskRunner.adoc#run[runs the task].
+executor:TaskRunner.md[] has TaskRunner.md#task[task] deserialized when it executor:TaskRunner.md#run[runs the task].

-For every running task, reportHeartBeat takes its xref:scheduler:Task.adoc#metrics[TaskMetrics] and:
+For every running task, reportHeartBeat takes its scheduler:Task.md#metrics[TaskMetrics] and:

-* Requests xref:executor:TaskMetrics.adoc#mergeShuffleReadMetrics[ShuffleRead metrics to be merged]
+* Requests executor:TaskMetrics.md#mergeShuffleReadMetrics[ShuffleRead metrics to be merged]
-* xref:executor:TaskMetrics.adoc#setJvmGCTime[Sets jvmGCTime metrics]
+* executor:TaskMetrics.md#setJvmGCTime[Sets jvmGCTime metrics]

-reportHeartBeat then records the latest values of xref:executor:TaskMetrics.adoc#accumulators[internal and external accumulators] for every task.
+reportHeartBeat then records the latest values of executor:TaskMetrics.md#accumulators[internal and external accumulators] for every task.

 NOTE: Internal accumulators are a task's metrics while external accumulators are a Spark application's accumulators that a user has created.

-reportHeartBeat sends a blocking xref:ROOT:spark-HeartbeatReceiver.adoc#Heartbeat[Heartbeat] message to <<heartbeatReceiverRef, `HeartbeatReceiver` endpoint>> (running on the driver). reportHeartBeat uses the value of xref:ROOT:configuration-properties.adoc#spark.executor.heartbeatInterval[spark.executor.heartbeatInterval] configuration property for the RPC timeout.
+reportHeartBeat sends a blocking ROOT:spark-HeartbeatReceiver.md#Heartbeat[Heartbeat] message to <<heartbeatReceiverRef, `HeartbeatReceiver` endpoint>> (running on the driver). reportHeartBeat uses the value of ROOT:configuration-properties.md#spark.executor.heartbeatInterval[spark.executor.heartbeatInterval] configuration property for the RPC timeout.

-NOTE: A `Heartbeat` message contains the executor identifier, the accumulator updates, and the identifier of the xref:storage:BlockManager.adoc[].
+NOTE: A `Heartbeat` message contains the executor identifier, the accumulator updates, and the identifier of the storage:BlockManager.md[].

-If the response (from <<heartbeatReceiverRef, `HeartbeatReceiver` endpoint>>) is to re-register the `BlockManager`, you should see the following INFO message in the logs and reportHeartBeat requests the BlockManager to xref:storage:BlockManager.adoc#reregister[re-register] (which will register the blocks the `BlockManager` manages with the driver).
+If the response (from <<heartbeatReceiverRef, `HeartbeatReceiver` endpoint>>) is to re-register the `BlockManager`, you should see the following INFO message in the logs and reportHeartBeat requests the BlockManager to storage:BlockManager.md#reregister[re-register] (which will register the blocks the `BlockManager` manages with the driver).

 [source,plaintext]
 ----
 Told to re-register on heartbeat
 ----

-HeartbeatResponse requests the BlockManager to re-register when either xref:scheduler:TaskScheduler.adoc#executorHeartbeatReceived[TaskScheduler] or xref:ROOT:spark-HeartbeatReceiver.adoc#Heartbeat[HeartbeatReceiver] know nothing about the executor.
+HeartbeatResponse requests the BlockManager to re-register when either scheduler:TaskScheduler.md#executorHeartbeatReceived[TaskScheduler] or ROOT:spark-HeartbeatReceiver.md#Heartbeat[HeartbeatReceiver] know nothing about the executor.

 When posting the `Heartbeat` was successful, reportHeartBeat resets <<heartbeatFailures, heartbeatFailures>> internal counter.